DPGuide/ComosOS-Bare-Metal-x32/README.md

   ******
   ***update 25.04.2026***
-  + no both game i will take out from kernel.cpp soon
+  + no both games i will take out from kernel.cpp soon
   + and put them into a app.cpp, then its easier end better
   +  to implkement it in to x64 OS2
   ******